 Create a Culture of Recognition.

 Organizations must create an environment where employees are recognized for their effort and dedication towards their work.
-Public acknowledgment of your employees will undoubtedly improve staff morale and encourage all employees to strive for improvement.
+Giving positive feedback and publicly acknowledging your employees will improve staff morale and encourage all employees to strive for improvement.

 How do I retain good employees?